ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 # Calling Other Programs

+> 🎥 Real-world programs often call out to other programs, such as the operating system, database, and supporting browser.
+This chapter describes how to call other programs securely, including how to counter injection attacks (including SQL injection and OS command injection) and how to properly handle filenames/pathnames.

 This chapter describes how to call other programs securely, including how to counter injection attacks (including SQL injection and OS command injection) and how to properly handle filenames/pathnames.